Misty mountain mornings? Gazing up at a blanket of stars in the Arizona desert? Kayaking along a lazy winding river?

 |MUELLER FRENCH PRESS DOUBLE INSULATED COFFEE MAKER||Check on Amazon →|

-For The Solo Adventurers
+For the Solo Adventurers

 Traveling alone or with a small group of companions?
-These camping coffee makers are perfect for producing quality coffee in smaller amounts yet with enough to fuel both you and your friends.
+These camping coffee makers are perfect for brewing quality coffee in smaller amounts yet enough to fuel you and your friends.

 AeroPress Coffee and Espresso Maker

 If French press brewing is already your cup of tea, then the Aeropress is a great option for simple and fast coffee brewing while on the road.
-The AeroPress uses full-immersion brewing to thoroughly extract the inner-most notes of flavor within the coffee, similar to a glass or stainless steel French press.
+The AeroPress uses full-immersion brewing to thoroughly extract the innermost notes of flavor within the coffee, similar to a glass or stainless steel French press.

 Furthermore, the AeroPress is designed to rest on top of your coffee mug, allowing you to brew straight into your cup!
 After quickly rinsing it out, all that’s left to do is dry the AeroPress with a few swipes of a towel and toss it straight into your backpack.

-When it comes to solo traveling–or traveling with a friend or two–the AeroPress can’t be beaten when it comes to efficiency and ease of use.
-Though the steeping setup is fairly simple, to brew with the AeroPress you’ll need access to a kettle to heat your water before brewing with the AeroPress.
+When solo traveling–or traveling with a friend or two–the AeroPress can’t be beaten for efficiency and ease of use.
+Though the steeping setup is fairly simple, you’ll need access to a kettle to heat your water before brewing with the AeroPress.

 Hario V60 Plastic Coffee Dripper, Size 02, Clear

 Though the V60 you see in your local coffee shop is probably made out of glass, there are more durable plastic options that make it easier and safer to transport.

-It can be more difficult to brew larger amounts of coffee in one sitting, and transferring the V60 from one camper’s cup to the next can be tiresome–especially if every member of your party drinks coffee multiple times a day.
-Other than this, the Hario V60 makes brewing a breeze!
+It can be more difficult to brew larger amounts of coffee in one sitting, and transferring the V60 from one camper’s cup to the next can be tiresome, especially if every member of your party drinks coffee multiple times a day.
+Otherwise, the Hario V60 makes brewing a breeze!

 GSI Outdoors Ultralight Java Drip Coffee Maker

-Made with over 30 years of thoughtful design, the GSI Outdoors Ultralight Java Drip Coffee Maker is a more durable french-press option for french-press lovers who are wanting to maintain their brewing routine as much as possible.
+Made with over 30 years of thoughtful design, the GSI Outdoors Ultralight Java Drip Coffee Maker is a more durable French press option for French press lovers who want to maintain their brewing routine as much as possible.

-For traveling, we enjoy the GSI because it’s definitely one of the most durable options on our list.
-On the spectrum of stainless steel French-presses, the GSI is very ultralight, making it bulky to pack but effortless to carry.
+We enjoy the GSI for traveling because it’s definitely one of the most durable options on our list.
+On the spectrum of stainless steel French presses, the GSI is very ultralight, making it bulky to pack but effortless to carry.

-Slightly pricier than other options on our list, the GSI will give you all the bang for your buck because it’s not only for rough, outdoorsy travel–but to also keep creating delicious coffee for you for years to come.
+Slightly pricier than other options on our list, the GSI will give you all the bang for your buck because it’s not only for rough, outdoorsy travel.
+It will also keep creating delicious coffee for you for years to come.

 Primula Brew Buddy Portable Pour Over

-The Primula is lightweight (.06 lbs to be exact) and will allow you to brew a single-serve cup of coffee anywhere that you roam.
-Pour-over coffee lovers can easily pack the Primula in a suitcase, backpack, and even a jacket pocket if needed.
+The Primula is lightweight (.06 pounds, to be exact) and will let you brew a single-serve cup of coffee anywhere you roam.
+Pour-over coffee lovers can easily pack the Primula in a suitcase, backpack, or even a jacket pocket if needed.

-The brewing process consists of the pour-over method in its simplest form as the plastic rim secures the Primula to the lip of your favorite adventure mug while you pour hot water over the grounds to brew.
+The brewing process uses the pour-over method in its simplest form; the plastic rim secures the Primula to the lip of your favorite adventure mug while you pour hot water over the grounds to brew.

-Though this is one of the cheapest traveling coffee makers on our list, it does lack in large-scale brewing capacity, and could potentially lack in durability simply because of the cheap material it’s made of.
+Though this is one of the cheapest travel coffee makers on our list, it does lack large-scale brewing capacity, and it could potentially lack durability simply because of the cheap material it’s made of.

 Sea to Summit X-Brew Coffee Dripper

-If you’re wanting your coffee maker to be as compact as possible, the Sea to Summit X-Brew Coffee Dripper is an excellent pour-over option for a savory, single-serve cup of coffee.
+If you want your coffee maker to be as compact as possible, the Sea to Summit X-Brew Coffee Dripper is an excellent pour-over option for a savory, single-serve cup of coffee.
 Made out of food-grade silicone, the X-Brew is a reusable filter that requires minimal skill to operate.

-The X-Brew is a gooseneck kettle to pour the hot water with.

-Made out of food-grade silicone, the X-Brew is fully collapsible, making it even easier to store in a backpack pocket.
-The material is also super easy to clean, the only requirements being a quick rinse after brewing before packing it up again to head to your next destination.
+The X-Brew is made of food-grade silicone and is fully collapsible, making it even easier to store in a backpack pocket.
+The material is also super easy to clean, only requiring a quick rinse after brewing before packing it up again to head to your next destination.